Thomas de Ros, 8th Lord de Ros of Helmsley1

 Thomas de Ros, 9th Lord de Ros of Helmsley was born on 9 September 1427.2 He was the son of Thomas de Ros, 8th Lord de Ros of Helmsley and Lady Eleanor Beauchamp.1 He married Philippa Tiptoft, daughter of John Tiptoft, 1st Lord Tiptoft and Joyce de Cherleton.1 He died on 14 May 1464 at age 36, beheaded.3

-Thomas de Ros, 9th Lord de Ros of Helmsley succeeded to the title of 9th Lord de Ros of Helmsley [E., 1299] on 18 August 1430.2 He was invested as a Knight in 1452.2 He fought in the First Battle of St. Albans in 1455, with the Lancastrians.2 He fought in the Battle of Wakefield in 1460.2 He fought in the Second Battle of St. Albans in February 1460/61.2 On 4 November 1461 he was attainted and his barony forfeited.2 He gained the rank of Battle of Hedgley Moor in 1464 in the service of the where he was captured.2
+He succeeded as the 9th Lord de Ros of Helmsley [E., 1299] on 18 August 1430.2 He was appointed Knight in 1452.2 He fought in the First Battle of St. Albans in 1455, with the Lancastrians.2 He fought in the Battle of Wakefield in 1460.2 He fought in the Second Battle of St. Albans in February 1460/61.2 On 4 November 1461 he was attainted and his barony forfeited.2 He gained the rank of Battle of Hedgley Moor in 1464 in the where he was captured.2

 Children of Thomas de Ros, 9th Lord de Ros of Helmsley and Philippa Tiptoft